 |13 December 2008||Pirates / Terrorist Attacks|

-(MS Vistamar) On December 13, 2008, due to possible pirate attacks, the ship disembarked all its passengers and part of the crew in Port Aden (Yemen) before passing through Gulf of Aden.
+(MS Vistamar) On December 13, 2008, due to possible pirate attacks, the ship disembarked all its passengers and part of the crew in Port Aden (Yemen) before passing through the Gulf of Aden.
 The passengers spent 3 days on land, visiting Yemen on complimentary shore excursions.

 |15 May 2003||Ship Collision / Allision|

 (MS Vistamar) On May 15, 2003, the ship hit underwater rocks near Ibiza Island (homeport Ibiza Town).
 The vessel sustained hull damages and was towed by tugboats back to the harbour, where all passengers and crew were disembarked.